brain-bbqs/pose-estimation-task-force/README.md

 ### Phase 2 (June 2027)

+- Expand data collection and foundation model training and inference to multi-subject, single-camera (top-down/bottom-up) cases while maintaining previous restrictions on field of view and environment.
+- Analyze and prioritize frame labeling based on predicted information value (not necessarily uniform over time).
+- Add capabilities to the platform for specialized use cases; pupil dilation, lick detection, breathing (only for qualifying field of views/resolutions).

+### Phase 3 (December 2027)

 - Expand data collection and foundation model training and inference to synchronized multi-camera cases while maintaining previous restrictions on the environment.
 - Reach 2,000,000 labeled frames across all collections.
-- Analyze and prioritize frame labeling based on predicted information value (not necessarily uniform over time).

-### Phase 3 (December 2027)

-- Expand data collection and foundation model training and inference to multi-subject single-camera (top-down/bottom-up) cases while maintaining previous restrictions on field of view and environment.
-- Reach 3,000,000 labeled frames across all collections.

 ### Phase 4 (June 2028)